Skip to main content

 Now it’s time to upload your SCORM package to your LMS.
 Ensure that your LMS supports SCORM standards, as this will enable seamless integration and accurate tracking of learner progress.
 Elucidat’s authoring tool provides easy LMS integration, allowing you to effortlessly upload your SCORM package, as well as re-release functionality making it quick and effortless to update live courses.

-• Track Learner Progress:
+• Track learner progress:

 One of the greatest benefits of SCORM is its ability to track learner progress and gather valuable data.
 Leverage the power of SCORM to monitor completion rates, assessment scores, and learner interactions.
 This data will help you identify knowledge gaps, improve your elearning content, and tailor learning experiences to individual learners.

-• Continuous Improvement:
+• Continuous improvement:

 Don’t stop at creating and uploading your SCORM content.
 Regularly assess its effectiveness, gather learner feedback, and analyze the data provided by your SCORM-compliant LMS.
 Use these insights to refine your elearning content, make it even more impactful, and deliver outstanding learning experiences.
 Elucidat’s authoring tool will allow you to make updates to your courses with a single click!